 A Magical Girl show with a Monster of the Week formula, except that this Magical Girl is a vampire.

-Ever hear a crazy story about a Japanese game show that made you cackle with laughter or shudder in horror?
+Ever hear a crazy story about a Japanese game show that made you cackle with laughter, or shudder in horror?
 Where did it all begin?
-Take a gander at Japan's game and reality TV shows.
+Let's look at the (wild) history of the Japanese game show!

 When we talk about anime as literature, what does that mean?
 Can any anime be called literature?
 What is the value in discussing anime as literature?